lmm-git/Zikula_Owncloud/Readme.md

 ----------

 _I have tested both modules with Zikula 1.3.9 and OwnCloud 8.0.4._

 Please note the issue described [here](https://github.com/owncloud/calendar/pull/814).
 Because of this issue the module won't delete users calendars (rest of the modules work fine).
+The issue is fixed in the newest version of the owncloud calendar.

 This package needs php-curl!